Manitowoc, Wisconsin: Transportation

-Public transportation in the city been provided by Maritime Metro Transit since 1978, covering both Manitowoc and Two Rivers, Wisconsin.
+Public transportation in the city been provided by Maritime Metro Transit since 1978, covering both Manitowoc and Two Rivers.
 MMT currently has a fleet of 12 buses serving over 40 stops on eight routes.
 Manitowoc County Airport (KMTW) serves the city and surrounding communities.

 Manitowoc is the western port for the S.S.
 Badger ferry, that crosses Lake Michigan to Ludington, Michigan.
-The ferry ride is part of the route of U.S. Route 10.
+The ferry ride comprises part of the route of U.S. Route 10.
 The Manitowoc Mariners Trail is a 5.5 mi paved recreational trail running along the shore of Lake Michigan between the cities of Manitowoc and Two Rivers, Wisconsin.